vitamin-caig/zxtune/3rdparty/vgmstream/doc/BUILD.md

 - May try https://formulae.brew.sh/formula/vgmstream instead (not part of this project)

 ### Windows
-- Install Visual Studio: https://www.visualstudio.com/downloads/ (for C/C++, with "MFC support" and "ATL support)
+- Install Visual Studio (VS): https://www.visualstudio.com/downloads/ (for C/C++, include "MFC support" and "ATL support")
+  - Currently defaults to VS 2019 and Win 10/11
+- If you don't have VS 2019 and Win 10/11 you'll need to change project's defaults
+  - Manually open .sln and change them in Visual Studio
-- Make a file called `msvc-build.config.ps1` in vgmstream's root, with your installed toolset and SDK:
+  - Or make a file called `msvc-build.config.ps1` in vgmstream's source root, with your installed toolset and SDK:
 ```ps1
 # - toolsets: "" (default), "v140" (VS 2015), "v141" (VS 2017), "v141_xp" (XP support), "v142" (VS 2019), etc
 # - sdks: "" (default), "7.0" (Win7 SDK), "8.1" (Win8 SDK), "10.0" (Win10 SDK), etc